Kamen Rider Drive: Surprise Future: Story

 Drive is defeated by Dark Drive.
-When he was almost near of killing Shinosuke, the present-108 appeared.
-Both iterations of Roidmudes fuse into a single Roidmude known as Paradox, who starts a new Global Freeze, and proceeds to kill Shinosuke.
-But Shinosuke is saved by Go, who fights against Paradox.
-Later, at that moment, Shinosuke remembers about the Tridoron Key, and gets an idea; so, he recovers the Future Drive Driver, and, alongside the Tridoron Key, he gets success in reviving Mr. Belt, who actually had this plan on mind.
-Later, Shinosuke proceeds to transforming in Drive, for fighting Paradox, but he gets the effect of the Heavy Acceleration.
-But, at that moment, Kiriko throws him Eiji's Shift Car, saving Shinosuke, and he proceeds to transformating in Drive Type Special.
+When he was almost near of killing Shinnosuke, the present-108 appeared.
+Both iterations of Roidmudes fuse into a single Roidmude known as Paradox, who starts a new Global Freeze, and proceeds to kill Shinnosuke.
+But Shinnosuke is saved by Go, who fights against Paradox.
+Later, at that moment, Shinnosuke remembers about the Tridoron Key, and gets an idea; so, he recovers the Future Drive Driver, and, alongside the Tridoron Key, he gets success in reviving Mr. Belt, who actually had this plan on mind.
+Later, Shinnosuke proceeds to transforming in Drive, for fighting Paradox, but he gets the effect of the Heavy Acceleration.
+But, at that moment, Kiriko throws him Eiji's Shift Car, saving Shinnosuke, and he proceeds to transformating in Drive Type Special.
 He fights Paradox again, and after attacking him, he destroys him with a Rider Kick.

-Later, with Mr. Belt back again, and himself being exonerated, Shinosuke is talking with Kiriko about what happened.
-At that moment, Shinosuke remembers a thing said by 108 disguised as Eiji about his mother, making Shinosuke realizing his mother was actually Kiriko, which Shinosuke thinks it's a joke.
+Later, with Mr. Belt back again, and himself being exonerated, Shinnosuke is talking with Kiriko about what happened.
+At that moment, Shinnosuke remembers a thing said by 108 disguised as Eiji about his mother, making Shinnosuke realizing his mother was actually Kiriko, which Shinnosuke thinks it's a joke.

 Production and casting

-Mercedes Benz partnered up with the film to create a special Mercedes-AMG GT to serve as Kamen Rider Dark Drive's NexTridoron car.
+Mercedes-Benz partnered up with the film to create a special Mercedes-AMG GT to serve as Kamen Rider Dark Drive's NexTridoron car.

-Mackenyu, son of Sonny Chiba, portrays Eiji Tomari, the son of Shinosuke Tomari (Ryoma Takeuchi).
+Mackenyu, son of Sonny Chiba, portrays Eiji Tomari, the son of Shinnosuke Tomari (Ryoma Takeuchi).
 Although he grew up in the United States, he did watch Kamen Rider as a child, and is excited to be a part of the movie.
 His uncle, Jiro Chiba, previously portrayed Kazuya Taki during the original Kamen Rider.